Filter Rehabilitation - One Size Does Not Fit All

 - New Jersey American Water’s Swimming River and Jumping Brook WTPs – A suspected underdrain failure (associated with substantial media discovered in the underdrain plenum) lead to an intense investigation of the problem, as well as the subsequent inspection of all other filtration units (8 total) at the plants.
 The project demonstrated the importance of consistent filter monitoring during normal operations and inspection to ensure reliability of units.
 The original investigation and subsequent repairs of the failed underdrain were completed in 2014 and continued inspections occur annually.

 - New Jersey Water Supply Authority’s Manasquan WTP – One of the three filters at the Manasquan WTP experienced the uplift and failure of the underdrain during a normal backwash cycle at the beginning of the summer of 2016 which lead to the emergency design of repairs within that filter, to also be installed in the two other filters at the plant in the future.
 Prior to the design of a new underdrain system, the causation of the failure was determined which demonstrated a number of oversights in the existing underdrain system design.
-The project, slated for completion in early 2017, presented a very unique retrofit with numerous design obstacles which limited the viable alternatives for a robust, reliable final repair.
+The project presented a very unique retrofit with numerous design obstacles which limited the viable alternatives for a robust, reliable final repair.